dontcry2013/dontcry2013.github.io/source/_posts/tips-of-js-and-css.md

 ``` html
 <textarea name="nTa" id="iTa" cols="30" rows="10" spellcheck="true" autocapitalize="true" autocomplete="true" autocorrect="true"></textarea>
 ```
-spellcheck is the attribute to set to determine if to check user's spell, just like its name said.
+Spellcheck is the attribute to set to determine if to check user's spell, just like its name said.

-# float and clear left to make div display in a line
+# Float and Clear Left to Make div Display in a Line

 ``` html
 <div style="margin: 10px">